timescale/nft-starter-kit/README.md

 # Timescale NFT Starter Kit
-This project intends to help you get started with NFT sales analysis.
+This project intends to help you get started with NFT sales analysis using TimescaleDB.

 ## Project components